lappjeff/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM(Document Object Model) is a visual representation of all elements within a page

 2. What is an event?

+An event is fairly literal.
+It is something that will when triggered

 3. What is an event listener?

+An event listener listens for an action on an element to trigger an event

 4. Why would we convert a NodeList into an Array?

+A NodeList has a very small prototype.
+Converting to an Array will many more methods to be used on the content

 5. What is a component?

+A component is a re-usable piece of code that allows new items to be easily made and used elsewhere.

 ### Git Set up